Pebble Beach Golf Links: 5 Truly Stunning Golf Holes

-With the AT&T Pebble Beach Pro-Am taking place this week on the PGA Tour, we thought we would take a look at some of the most famous and equally stunning golf holes at one of the world's best loved golf courses.
+With Pebble Beach Golf Links returning to the major calendar as host venue for the 2019 U.S. Open, we thought we would take a look at some of the most famous and equally stunning golf holes at one of the world's best loved golf courses.

-The fact that the course is hosting the U.S. Open for the sixth time this year comes as great news for us all, as we get the chance to watch the world's best golfers scrap for a major championship while taking in some of the greatest views of any golfing location on Earth.
+The fact that the course is hosting the U.S. Open for the sixth time comes as great news for us all, as we get the chance to watch the world's best golfers toil and scrap for a major championship title while taking in some of the greatest views of any golfing location on Earth.

-To whet the appetite for this week's event - and the big one yet to come - let's look at Pebble Beach Golf Links' best golf holes.
+To get you ready for this week's event, let's look at Pebble Beach Golf Links' best golf holes.
 Take a look at our list and let us know your favourite in the comments below...

 Undoubtedly one of the most iconic par-3 holes in all of golf, the 7th at Pebble Beach looks almost close enough for you to throw the ball to the target.
 Playing as the shortest hole on the PGA Tour, depending on the prevailing wind, this can still be far from an easy task with as much as a 5-iron required on particularly ferocious days.

-The hole is perched high on a cliff as the waves of the Pacific Ocean lap at the shore beneath and the tee shot is to a heavily-guarded green set well below the golfer's feet.
+The hole is perched high on a cliff as the waves of the Pacific Ocean lap at the shore beneath, while the tee shot is to a heavily-guarded green set well below the golfer's feet.

 8th Hole (par-4 428 yds)